 Separation of a year

-The traditional Bikram Sambat makes use of lunar months and solar sidereal year.
-Due to the fact, one year does not fit a sidereal year precisely, correctional months including extra or once in a while subtracted.
+The traditional Bikram Sambat makes use of lunar months and solar sidereal years.
+Due to the fact, that one year does not fit a sidereal year precisely, correctional months including extra or once in a while subtracted.

-- A Tithi or lunar day is defined because the time it takes to the longitudinal function among the moon and the sun to elevate by using 12°.
-Tithis begin at unreliable instances of day and range in length from about 19 to approximately 26 hours.
+- A Tithi or lunar day is defined because of the time it takes for the longitudinal function among the moon and the sun to elevate by using 12°.
+This begins at unreliable instances of day and ranges in length from about 19 to approximately 26 hours.

 - A lunar month (around 29.5 days) is separated into 2 Pakṣas

 - A Ṛitu (or season) is two Māsa

 - A year is two Ayana’s